Let’s leave grazing to cows and go

 We must integrate what happens between arriving and departing in that other dimension; slowly and consciously fold it into our “other” life, abroad.
 These are not separate lives: before and after, past and present, here and there.
 We are the constant, the common denominator, in every space in between.
 Don’t look away from the re-emerging themes.
 Lean in and start stitching yourself whole again.

 Author: Carolyn Parse Rizzo

 Carolyn is a Certified Child Life Specialist, Healthcare and Vitality/Core Energy™ Coach and trainer living in Northern Italy with her multi-cultural, bi-lingual family.
-Her private practice, Interval Coaching and Consulting, supports all sectors of expats in building resilience through healthcare challenges and change.
+Her private practice, Interval Coaching and Consulting, supports international patients, parents, and partners in building resilience through healthcare challenges and change.
+Prepare, Play, and Persevere!
 An expressive-arts enthusiast, Carolyn feeds her soul and builds grit by singing vintage tunes in local wineries with a 20 piece big band and practicing her Morning Walk up the foothills of the Alps.
 Carolyn’s definition of “home”?
 Home is where you feel like you!